smalls0098/FSPagerView-SPM/README.md

-# FSPagerView-SPM
+# FSPagerView-SPM (Swift 6.0)

-A Swift Package Manager version of FSPagerView, fully compatible with Swift 6.0.
+A Swift Package Manager version of FSPagerView, fully compatible with **Swift 6.0**.
 This package provides an elegant slider library for iOS applications with various customization options and transition effects.

 ## Features
 - Infinite scrolling